KTRU-LP

-KTRU-LP (stylized as ktru) is the college radio station of Rice University, a private university in south-central Houston, Texas, United States.
+KTRU-LP (96.1 FM, stylized as "ktru") is the college radio station of Rice University, a private university in south-central Houston, Texas, United States.

 KTRU-LP broadcasts a freeform-eclectic music format on 96.1 FM; its programming includes modern classical, reggae, indie rock, chopped and screwed, spoken word and local experimental noise bands.
 During evening hours, the station broadcasts shows geared to particular musical genres and themes.
 The station is owned by the university, which maintains an FM transmitter atop Rice Stadium, and is managed by its students.

-The current KTRU-LP license dates to 2015, but Rice's first foray into FM radio began in 1971, and radio at the university has a history dating to 1967.
+The current KTRU-LP license dates to 2015.
+However, Rice's first foray into FM radio began in 1971, and radio at the university has a history dating to 1967.

 History

 KTRU at 91.7

-The roots of KTRU began in February 1967 in a residential college at Rice, Hanszen College, where several students broadcast music in the Old Section part of the dorm using an unlicensed 2-watt AM station, using the call sign KHCR (Hanszen College radio) and the wiring of a buzzer system.
+The roots of KTRU began in February 1967 in a residential college at Rice, Hanszen College, where several students broadcast music in the Old Section part of the dorm using an unlicensed 2-watt AM station.
+The students used the call sign KHCR (Hanszen College radio) and the wiring of a buzzer system.
 The next fall, the station transformed into an AM carrier current station with wires running through the steam tunnel system connecting the dormitories to a studio located in the basement of the Rice Memorial Center using the call sign KOWL, a nod to the Rice University mascot.

 The station moved to FM after a license was granted by the FCC to the Rice University Board of Governors.
 Since KOWL was already in use at the time, KTRU was chosen as a substitute.
 KTRU began operations in 1971 with a transmitter located in Sid Richardson College.
 Initially broadcasting at 10 watts, the students engineered an increase to 340 watts in April 1974 and 650 watts in October 1980.
 The broadcast day also increased from the initial evening-only hours to 10 to 12 hours a day on weekdays and most of the weekend.
 In 1981, KTRU expanded its broadcast hours to 24 hours per day.
 In 1987, a major expansion of the student center was completed, and KTRU's studios were relocated to the 2nd floor of the Ley Student Center.

 In 1991, KTRU's transmitter was moved to the north of Houston, increased in power to 50,000 watts and was presented with an operating endowment by Mike Stude, the owner of Houston-area radio station KRTS (now KROI) and an heir of the founders of Brown & Root.
-This move enabled Stude's KRTS to increase from 3,000 watts to 50,000 watts and improve its own coverage without interfering with KTRU's signal on the second adjacent channel.
-While KTRU gained a significant increase in overall coverage area, the signal was weakened tremendously around the Rice campus, leading to the request and subsequent grant of a low-power translator broadcasting from the top of Rice Stadium on 91.5 MHz in 1999, in order to restore a strong signal around the entirety of the campus.
+This move enabled Stude's KRTS to increase from 3,000 watts to 50,000 watts and improved its own coverage without interfering with KTRU's signal on the second adjacent channel.
+While KTRU gained a significant increase in overall coverage area, the signal was weakened tremendously around the Rice campus.
+This lead to the request and subsequent grant of a low-power translator broadcasting from the top of Rice Stadium on 91.5 MHz in 1999, in order to restore a strong signal around the entirety of the campus.